IELTS Cue Card Sample 43 - Describe one of your neighbours

 [ Written by - Lucy Marris | Careers Adviser (UK), TEFL teacher (Vietnam) ]

 In our neighbour, we know almost each and every people living there, what they do, what are their updates, what are their profession and their overall personality and characteristics as well.
-Mr. John's house is adjacent to ours and I meet him almost every day.
-Mr. John is a retired army person who is now around 50 years old.
+Mr John's house is adjacent to ours and I meet him almost every day.
+Mr John is a retired army person who is now around 50 years old.
 He lives in his house alone and I have never found his relatives visiting him except some old colleagues.
 He stays inside his house most of the time and in the evening he sits in the veranda.
 He is a quiet man and likes to read a lot.
 I have seen him coming to live in his house almost 5-6 years ago.
 He bought the house from our previous neighbour.

 I had had several conversations with him and I often play chess with him.
 I like to read as well and our reading habit was the primary reason we started liking our accompany each other.
 I like and admire this man very much.
-Though at first impression he seems to be an arrogant person, but in reality, he is an intelligent, calm, good-hearted and charming man.
+Though at first impression he seems to be an arrogant person, in reality, he is an intelligent, calm, good-hearted and charming man.
 I have heard lots of stories from him.
 He has travelled to many different places and has lots of experience.
-Since I have become close to him, he recommends me books that I mostly enjoy reading.
-He advises me whenever I seek for his guidance.
+Since I have become close to him, he recommends books to me which I mostly enjoy reading.
+He advises me whenever I seek his guidance.
 He is sometimes a close friend, sometimes a mentor and sometimes a guardian.
 I like him because of our unclaimed friendship, his personality, honesty, morality and his great mind.